-In our case, the celebration was a wedding - though just the wedding isn't the only fairy tale part, the whole relationship is.
+In our case, the celebration was a wedding (though just the wedding isn't the only fairy tale part, the whole relationship is).
 As with many fairy tales, ours is a true love story; one of romance and love and respect and all those details that make a love story work.
-No frogs to kiss, no dungeons to breech (though there is a wicked witch who pops her head up occasionally and tries to cast ridiculous, jealous-rage-induced spells).
+No frogs to kiss, no dungeons to breech (though there is a wicked witch who pops her head up occasionally and tries to cast jealous-rage-induced spells).

-Invitations went out to guests across the land.
+Invitations went out to guests.
 The flaming heart is a subtle nod to our having met on Match.
-There were a few of those throughout the event.
+There were a few of those nods throughout the event.

 Occasionally we had help with food.
 Even some of the food staff (like this one, from Dickie's BBQ) got in on the fun.
 Guesses at whose is whose (hint: the queen likes it hot).